htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   jobs are matched when using the ``-match`` or ``-route`` options.
   :jira:`525`

-- *condor_gpu_discovery* now recognises Capability 8.6 devices and reports the correct number of cores per GU.
+- *condor_gpu_discovery* now recognizes Capability 8.6 devices and reports the correct number of cores per Compute Unit.
   :jira:`544`

 - Added command line option `--copy-ssh-key` to *bosco_cluster*.
 When set